-A total of 175,000 compensation options were issued in March 2021 pursuant to the private placement described in Note 10(b).
+A total of 175,000 compensation options were issued pursuant to a private placement completed in March 2021 described in Note 10(b).
 Each compensation option entitles the holder to acquire one Unit at a price of \$0.20 until March 16, 2023.
 Each Unit consists of one common share and one-half of one warrant.
 The warrant entitles the holder to purchase an additional common share at a price of \$0.30 until March 16, 2023.